sarahcrisley/final-project/FinalProject_WriteUp.md

 -   Harvesting activity: One topic that should be considered in the future is the impact of harvesting on local and community biodiversity and the applications of these models to those processes.
--   Aquaculture practices: Includes the genetic manipulation of organisms, the introduction of rare species into systems, and the expansion of potential habitat via gear (Diana, 2009). -Grounding in
+-   Aquaculture practices: Includes the genetic manipulation of organisms, the introduction of rare species into systems, and the expansion of potential habitat via gear (Diana, 2009).
-    data: These models are excellent for identifying hypotheses or theories related to a system.
+-   Grounding in data: These models are excellent for identifying hypotheses or theories related to a system.
 It would be interesting to explore how these models could be integrated with long-term empirical datasets and how models such as this could inform monitoring practices and data analysis.

 **References**